Branjash/eureka-client/README.md

 ## Netflix Eureka client API Gateway aplication using `Spring Boot`
 ### Enabling API Gateway for [resource-service](https://github.com/Branjash/resource-service) and [songs-service](https://github.com/Branjash/songs-service) to be used through [resource-processor-service](https://github.com/Branjash/resource-processor)

+### Prerequisites:

+  - Docker engine installed
+  - OPTIONAL: `maven` installed, use embbeded wrapper if not

 ### Startup

   1. Since it is a maven project, first build it using your local installed maven or using maven wrapper inside the project